thinhvoxuan/Starmie/README.md

+Fuge will ask you for some simple questions and then generate a system for you.
+The generated system looks as follows:
+`fuge generate system`

-# Starmie mean API Gateway
+# api mean API Gateway
 # hitmonchan mean User
-# mewtwo mean mail
+# meotwo mean mail
 # unown mean blog
-# exeggcute mean GUI
+# site mean GUI